nehaljwani/team.exiv2.org/book/IMaEA.md

 Exiv2 provides a veneer over Adobe XMPsdk that makes it quite easy to work with XMP.
 As XMP is eXtensible, you are more-or-less free to create arbitrary trees of metadata which conform to the RDF schema.
 I strongly recommend however that applications emulate the XMP generated by Adobe Applications as that promotes better interoperability.

 Exiv2 is not a metadata policeman.
-You are provided with tools to modify metadata.  _**As Jabba said in Star Wars:** "With great power comes great responsibility."_.
-Use the tools wisely.
-Learn the ways of the force!
+You are provided with tools to modify metadata.  _**With great power comes great responsibility**_.
+Learn the ways of the force and use the tools wisely.

-I have taken the XMP example from this web-site and simplified it a little into the file _**xmp.xmp**_  [https://en.wikipedia.org/wiki/Extensible\_Metadata\_Platform](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform)
+I have taken the XMP example from this web-site.
+I have simplified it a little and put it into the file _**xmp.xmp**_  [https://en.wikipedia.org/wiki/Extensible\_Metadata\_Platform](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform)

 ```xml
 <?xpacket begin="?" id="W5M0MpCehiHzreSzNTczkc9d"?>